-Another interesting work is that by Jacky Tsai of a delicately hand painted set of patterns in blue on white porcelain, which come together in the form of a formidable human skull.
+Another interesting work is that by Jacky Tsai of a delicately hand-painted set of patterns in blue on white porcelain, which come together in the form of a formidable human skull.
 The world moves within polarities where one inverses another.

-Pakistani artist Fraz Mateen’s book deserves special mention for its very earthy yet eerily whimsical feel.
-Carved out of pages of a book the form of the head resting, feels like a wood carving the pages layered like the rings of the trunk of a tree.
-The head is weight down by the last leaves of the pages.
-The impression of the leaves of the book as invite one into the human mind where the world stills a moment and questioning of wisdom, life, thought takes place.
-The set of inverted portrait photographs with a mirror which shows the self as an inverted image was another interesting highlight of the fair.
-This work by Narendra Yadav is titled ‘That original may also be a reflection’ and calls out to the viewer in its questioning of our world today.
+Pakistani artist Fraz Mateen’s book deserves special mention for its earthy, yet eerily whimsical feel.
+A resting head is carved out of the pages of a book, but feels like a wood carving, the pages layered like the rings of the trunk of a tree.
+The head is weighed down by the last leaves of the book[?].
+The book’s pages seem to be inviting one into the human mind, where the world is still for a moment and questions and thoughts about wisdom and life take place.[OK?]

+Yadav’s set of inverted portrait photographs with a mirror, which shows the self as an inverted image, was another interesting highlight.
+Entitled That original may also be a reflection, it calls out to the viewer to question today’s world.

-You could find your corner of interest and get your kind of artwork in this edition of the fair.
-One was able to look at the movement of art from a limited cultural nuance to a post global scenario.
-The scene felt invigorated and one left the fair with the first impression being the last, where there is a collective consciousness, everything did matter and everything in all its vigour, did come to an end in a memory which speaks of new beginnings.
+There was artwork to interest everyone in this edition of the fair, from art as a limited cultural nuance to a post-global scenario.
+The fair was invigorating and one left with the first impression being the last – where there is a collective consciousness, where everything matters and everything comes to an end in a memory that speaks of new beginnings.